-A. The indigent criminal defense system ("the system") should be designed to guarantee the integrity of the relationship between lawyer and client.
+- A. The indigent criminal defense system ("the system") should be designed to guarantee the integrity of the relationship between lawyer and client.
 The system and the lawyers serving under it should be free from political and undue budgetary influence.
 Both should be subject to judicial supervision only in the same manner and to the same extent as retained counsel or the prosecution.
 The selection of lawyers and the payment for their services shall not be made by the judiciary or employees reporting to the judiciary.
-Similarly, the selection and approval of, and payment for, other expenses necessary for providing effective assistance of defense counsel shall not be made by the judiciary.

-B. The court's role shall be limited to: informing defendants of right to counsel; making a determination of indigency and entitlement to appointment; if deemed eligible for counsel, referring the defendant to the appropriate agency (absent a valid waiver); and contributing information and advice concerning the system.
+Similarly, the selection and approval of, and payment for, other expenses necessary for providing effective assistance of defense counsel shall not be made by the judiciary or employees reporting to the judiciary. - B. The court's role shall be limited to: informing defendants of right to counsel; making a determination of indigency and entitlement to appointment; if deemed eligible for counsel, referring the defendant to the appropriate agency (absent a valid waiver).
+Judges are permitted and encouraged to contribute information and advice concerning the delivery of indigent criminal defense services, including their opinions regarding the competence and performance of attorneys providing such services.